kartograph/kartograph.org/docs/kartograph.py/index.md

         "src": "countries.shp"
     }

 Internally, Kartograph.py works with WGS84 coordinate system (EPSG:4326).
-It will look for a projection definition (which in the above example would be a file named **countries.prj**) and eventually project the geometry back to WGS84.
+It will look for a projection definition (which in the above example would be a file named **countries.prj**) and project the geometry back to WGS84 during import.

-### Filtering
+### Filtering map features

-Sometimes you don't want your entire shapefile to be added to the map.
-You can use the ``layer.filter`` attribute to define which shapes you want.
-The following definition would add only those shapes that have the data attribute *ISO3* set to "*FRA*".
+Sometimes you don't want your entire shapefile to be added to the map but only some selected featues.
+You can use ``layer.filter`` to define which shapes you want.
+For instance, the following definition would add only those shapes that have the data attribute *ISO3* set to "*FRA*".

     "mylayer":  {
         "src": "countries.shp",
         "filter": { "ISO3": "FRA" }
     }

-Of course, you can build more complex filters, too.
+You can build more complex filters, too.
 Read more about it in the [filter documentation](/docs/kartograph.py/filter.html).

-**Hint:** If you use Kartograph directly as a Python module you might pass a function as well:
+**Hint:** If you use Kartograph as a Python module you might pass a function as well:

     def myfilter(record):
         return record['ISO'] == "FRA"